nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 A new [`Status`](https://nautobot.readthedocs.io/en/latest/models/extras/status/) model has been added to represent the `status` field for many models.
 Each status has a human-readable `name` field (e.g. `Active`), and a `slug` field (e.g. `active`).

+### Display name

+Several models such as device type and VLAN expose a `display_name` property which has been renamed to `display`.
+In fact, there are several other instances, especially in the REST API, where the `display_name` field is used and as such, all instances have been renamed to `display`.

 #### CSV Imports

 When using CSV import to define a `status` field on imported objects, such as when importing Devices or Prefixes, the `Status.slug` field is used.